Regional Institute on the Study and Practice of Strategic Nonviolent Action

 Costs

-IF YOU DO NOT RECEIVE A FULL SCHOLARSHIP, YOU will need to PAY THE remaining BALANCE BEFORE DECEMBER 18, 2017
+• YOU will need to PAY THE remaining BALANCE BEFORE February 6, 2019

 Photo courtesy of Tomas Ayuso